mahendrapaipuri/ceems/website/docs/configuration/basic-auth.md

   [ prefer_server_cipher_suites: <bool> | default = true ]

   # Elliptic curves that will be used in an ECDHE handshake, in preference
   # order.
-Available curves are documented in the go documentation:
+Available curves are documented in the Go documentation:
   # https://golang.org/pkg/crypto/tls/#CurveID
   [ curve_preferences:
     [ - <string> ] ]

 http_server_config:
   # Enable HTTP/2 support.
 Note that HTTP/2 is only supported with TLS.
-  # This can not be changed on the fly.
+  # This cannot be changed on the fly.
   [ http2: <boolean> | default = true ]
   # List of headers that can be added to HTTP responses.
   [ headers: